iamdevonbutler/mongorules/README.md

 });
 ```

-The global error handler will be called only if there is not a collection specific error handler.
+If a global error handler is provided, it will be called in the absence of a collection specific error handler.

 You may, and probably should, catch all errors on a query level, and to prevent them from propagating: